HydrogenB/mynamecard/README.md

 1. A utility function in `vcardGenerator.ts` converts card data to vCard format
 2. When a user clicks "Download vCard" on a public card page:
-   - The card data is retrieved from IndexedDB
+   - The card data is retrieved from Firestore
    - The vCard generator creates a vCard string according to RFC 6350
    - A Blob is created with the vCard content
    - A download link is programmatically created and clicked
    - The user receives a .vcf file named with their first and last name
+   - The download event is tracked in Firebase Realtime Database for analytics

 ### vCard Format Details